 In the past 5 1/2 years that I have served our members on the Board of Directors, GVEA has made significant improvements for the company, the members we serve and our communities at large.
 The Board of Directors is responsible for directing management with these accomplishments.
+Here is my list of accomplishments in the time I’ve served and what I see needs to be done in the near future.
+I don’t claim all these accomplishments as soley mine, yet I have diligently advocated for our successes.

 - Member Access